Matting and Mounting Prints

 Lie both the mount and mat upside down, aligned and butted together at the top edge.
 Using cloth tape, make a ‘hinge’ join.
 You can make this all the way along the edge or just in a couple of places as in the picture.

-Leaving the mat upside down, lie the photograph, also upside down, over the cut-out.
-Position the photo carefully so that it is ‘square’ and the edges of the image all fall outside the cut-out (ie hidden by the mat.)
+Leaving the mat upside down, lie the photograph, also upside down, over the window.
+Position the photo carefully so that it is ‘square’ and the edges of the image all fall outside the window (ie hidden by the mat.)

-Now use sticky tape to make another pair of hinge joints, to hold the photo over the cutout, hanging from the top.
+Now use sticky tape to make another pair of hinge joints, near the left and right top corners of the print, to hold the photo over the window, hanging from the top.
+(The picture shows only the left corner.)

 Hanging with two pieces of tape like this prevents the image ‘buckling’.
 If you stick the image along a whole edge, and even worse if you stick on more than one edge, the image will almost certainly buckle.
 This is because photo paper and mat board expand and contract according to the moisture content in the air, but they do not expand and contract at the same rate.